What is the Child Tax Credit and who is entitled to it?

 - a child of the other spouse,

-- his/her own grandchild/grandchild or the grandchild/grandchild of the other spouse, if his/her parents do not have sufficient income to qualify for the child allowance.
+- his/her own grandchild/grandchild or the grandchild/grandchild of the other spouse, if his/her parents do not have sufficient income on which to claim the child allowance.

 Conversely, you cannot claim the child credit for the offspring of your spouse, even if he/she lives in the same household as you.
 Once you are not married, you are not entitled to this benefit.